Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation: Discussion

-We have developed the \texttt{twotrials} R package for easily conducting combined \textit{p}-value function inference based on the parameter estimates (with standard errors) from two trials.
-The package can be installed from GitHub via the R command \texttt{remotes::install\_github(repo = "SamCH93/twotrials", subdir = "package")} (requires the \texttt{remotes} package).
-We plan to make the package available on the Comprehensive R Archive Network (CRAN) after receiving community feedback.
+\bmsection{The R package twotrials} We have developed the \texttt{twotrials} R package for easily conducting combined \textit{p}-value function inference based on the parameter estimates (with standard errors) from two trials.
+The package can be installed from the Comprehensive R Archive Network (CRAN) via the R command \texttt{install.packages("twotrials")}.

 For every \textit{p}-value combination method discussed in this paper, the package provides a combined \textit{p}-value function (e.g., \texttt{pEdgington}) and a combined estimation function (e.g., \texttt{muEdgington}).
 While these can be used to manually compute \textit{p}-values and parameter estimates, the convenience function \texttt{twotrials} automatically computes estimates and \textit{p}-values based on all methods, and allows for easy printing and plotting of the results.
 The following code chunk illustrates its usage by reproducing the results for the 14-day treatment group from Table~\ref{tab:tabrespirecombined}.